alsyundawy/dns-blocklists/submit_pullrequest_here/repository_README.txt

 #### :closed_lock_with_key: ***Threat Intelligence Feeds - IPs*** <a name="tifips"></a>

 *IPv4 lists in [plain IP format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/ips/tif.txt) for firewalls and [AdGuard Home format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/tif-ips.txt) are also available as an extension to the TIF list.*

+> [!NOTE]
-*If the IP list is used in AdGuard Home, all domains that would resolve to the blocked IP are blocked.*
+> *If the IP list is used in AdGuard Home, all domains that would resolve to the blocked IP are blocked.*

 **Expires:** *24 hours (update frequency)*